bordeaux-neurocampus/OS-Workshop-2023/faq.md

 ### Will you cover the costs for food and accommodation?

-Registration is free and food as well, but accommodation and travel are not covered for now.
+Registration is free and food as well, but accommodation and travel are not covered.
-We are currently looking for travel grants and will send updates on this website accordingly.
+However, we do offer a number of travel grants.
+If you are interested in applying for one, please indicate so in your application.

 ### Can the workshop be counted as doctoral training hours?